 The remainder of the article is structured as follows.
-In Section \ref{sec:notation} we summarize frequently used notation.
-In Section \ref{sec:minimalmckean}, we show continuity of the operator $\Gamma$ and construct the minimal solution through a fixed-point iteration.
+In Section \ref{sec:minimalmckean}, we construct the minimal solution through a fixed-point iteration.
 In Section \ref{sec:solutionsparticle}, we discuss the notions of physical and minimal solutions for the particle system and show that they are equivalent.
-In Section \ref{sec:tightness} we show tightness of the empirical measures associated the particle system, in Section \ref{sec:convergence} we show that limit points of such empirical measures correspond to solutions of the McKean--Vlasov problem in a certain sense.
+Section \ref{sec:tightness} is dedicated to proving tightness of the empirical measures associated to the particle system, in Section \ref{sec:convergence} we show that limit points of such empirical measures correspond to solutions of the McKean--Vlasov problem in a certain sense.
 Finally, in Section \ref{sec:identification}, we prove propagation of minimality under various perturbations and deduce that the minimal solution of the McKean--Vlasov problem is physical whenever the initial condition is integrable.